-Intangible assets classes
+Intangible asset classes

 Goodwill in the amount of EUR 11 066 thousand is related to the Estonia-Finland route segment.
 In the impairment test of goodwill related to the Estonia-Finland routes, the recoverable amount was identified based on value in use.
-Management calculated value in use using the results and margins achieved in the 2016 financial year, a revenue growth rate of 0% p.a.
-(2015: 0%) and a discount rate of 6% (2015: 6%).
+Management calculated value in use using the results and margins achieved in the 2017 financial year, a revenue growth rate of 0% p.a.
+(2016: 0%) and a discount rate of 6% (2016: 6%).
 Five-year cash flow to perpetuity value was used.
 There was no need to recognise an impairment loss.

-$^{2}$ A trademark of EUR 58 288 thousand was recognised in connection with the acquisition of Silja OY Ab in 2006.
+A trademark of EUR 58 288 thousand was recognised in connection with the acquisition of Silja OY Ab in 2006.
 The fair value of the trademark at the acquisition date was determined using the relief from royalty method.
-As at 31 December 2016, the book value of the trademark was tested for impairment.
-For testing purposes the average revenue growth rate of 2% (2015: 1%), a royalty rate of 2.25% (2015: 2.25%) and a discount rate of 6% (2015: 6%) were used.
+As at 31 December 2017, the book value of the trademark was tested for impairment.
+For testing purposes the average annual revenue growth rate of 2.3% (2016: 2.0%), a royalty rate of 2.25% (2016: 2.25%) and a discount rate of 5.8% (2016: 6.0%) were used.
 There was no need to recognise an impairment loss.

-Other intangible assets include mostly the licences and development costs of IT programs of EUR 10 366 thousand.
+Other intangible assets include mostly the licences and development costs of IT programs of EUR 12 232 thousand.
 The licenses have finite lives and are amortised over 5 to 10 years.
 Amortisation of intangible assets is recorded in profit or loss under cost of sales, sales and marketing expenses and administrative expenses.